from-static/.github/profile/README.md

 Built on GitHub Pages, static enables the creation of basic microsites, targeting a variety of use cases.

+static is more of an application design approach rather than a framework or library.

+A `static.json` file acts as a data source for a static site generator, static assets produced by the generator are then hosted on GitHub Pages – _that's it_.

+From a downstream consumer perspective, the `static.json` file becomes a build manifest, configuration file, and even content management system depending on target generator's usage.

 ---

 🧪 **static is in early development preview.** There will likely be some churn of the `static.json` structure.
 Unless you are willing to accept some temporary maintenance burden, I don't suggest configuring a site just yet!